THRMAT007/EEE4020F_PRAC3/README.md

 # EEE4020F_PRAC3
-files for EEE4020F prac 3
+files for EEE4120F prac 3

+the makefile contains the nessesary commands to run the program